How to set up DMARC records

 With DMARC implemented, reports start entering your designated inbox, providing details on the following:

 There's an optional reporting tag, ruf=, directing ISPs where to send fail or forensic reports.
-Despite not being universally supported due to data reasons (Gmail stands out), it offers more profound insight into the content of failed emails than a standard aggregate report.
+Although it's not universally supported due to data reasons (Gmail stands out), it offers more profound insights into the content of failed emails than a standard aggregate report.

 These reports help you refine your DMARC policy.
 If most messages pass through the email receiver's servers successfully, you may want a stricter policy to detect spoofers.
 Everyday report analysis and troubleshooting are essential.